 Think back to a time when you received a handwritten letter in the mail.
 Maybe it was a letter from a significant other, a sibling, cousin, or even a friend.
 Do you remember how you felt opening that envelope and reading the words inked on the paper, knowing someone took time to draft a message for you?

 “In the days of oversimplified communication, receiving a “just to say hi” email can feel like a big deal,” writes Huffington Post editor Alena Hall.
 “So imagine the powerful message you convey when you actually write out your thoughts for another person by hand, purchase a stamp, physically deliver your note to a mailbox and wait days for your special someone to receive it.
 Their beaming smile at your thoughtfulness will say it all.”

 “To send a letter is a good way to go somewhere without moving anything but your heart,” says author Phyllis Theroux.

 In these difficult times, we find ourselves feeling disconnected from one another and also ourselves.
-In what ways can engaging in the practice of writing letters to those you love, someone you haven’t talked within some time, or perhaps a letter to yourself bring you a feeling of connection and belonging?
+In what ways can engage in the practice of writing letters to those you love, someone you haven’t talked to within some time, or perhaps a letter to yourself brings you a feeling of connection and belonging?
 I can’t think of a better way can we leave behind a personal expression of who we were, our hopes, dreams, a very part of ourselves, as a gift for those we care about, even after we are gone.